Harper Magazine (Image 1874)

 The Reconstruction governments were unpopular with many white Southerners, who were unwilling to accept defeat and continued to try to prevent Black political activity.
 While the elite planter class often supported insurgencies, violence against freedmen and other Republicans was usually carried out by other whites; the secret Ku Klux Klan chapters developed in the first years after the war as one form of insurgency.
 In the 1870s, paramilitary organizations, such as the White League in Louisiana and Red Shirts in Mississippi and North Carolina, undermined the Republicans, disrupting meetings and political gatherings.

-In this compromise, it was claimed Hayes became president in exchange for numerous favors to the South, one of which was the removal of Federal troops from the remaining "unredeemed" Southern states; this was, however, a policy Hayes had endorsed during his campaign.
+In this compromise, it was claimed that Hayes became president in exchange for numerous favors to the South, one of which was the removal of Federal troops from the remaining "unredeemed" Southern states; however, Hayes had endorsed this policy during his campaign.
 With the removal of these forces, Reconstruction came to an end.